 These toppers can also help reduce motion transfer, so it’s ideal for couples who don’t want to wake each other up at night.
 If you’re looking for a long-lasting topper, high-density memory foam is a great option for you.

 Keep in mind memory foam has a reputation for overheating.
 Find memory foam toppers with cooling innovations, such as cooling gel infusions, which aim to break this stereotype.

 Latex Mattress Toppers

-If you’re looking for a cooling mattress topper you might want to consider a latex topper.
-Latex is extremely breathable and is a great choice for hot sleepers looking to cool down their mattress a little.
+If you’re looking for a cooling mattress topper, you might want to consider a latex topper.
+Latex is an excellent natural option for hot sleepers.
+It’s also hypoallergenic!

-This material is also naturally bouncy and hypoallergenic, which can make it a great option for shoppers looking to add a little additional mobility to their mattress.
-I’d also recommend this material to stomach sleepers looking for a firm topper, dense Dunlop latex can add support to a sagging bed.
-On the other hand, sleepers looking for a soft, cooling topper could enjoy a Talalay latex topper.
+This material is bouncy, so combination sleepers should like the mobility it adds to a mattress.
+Stomach sleepers looking for a firmer feel should choose Dunlop latex because it adds support to a sagging bed.
+Sleepers looking for a soft, cooling topper could enjoy a Talalay latex topper.